 “There is no problem with the management.
 I have spoken with Jack this morning.”

-“We spoke of his injury and what’s needed, but even after the club championship game [with Rathnure] he did not feel right.
+“We spoke of his injury and what’s needed, but even after the club championship game he did not feel right.
 He’s now back with the club, but that’s not to say he won’t be back with us.”

 “Time will tell.”